FullStackTypeScriptCourse/course_material/week7_express/README.md

 # Express Middleware, Error Handling and MongoDB/mongoose

+**!!! warning
+    This is a work in progress.
+I will be adding more content to this document as we go along.**

+**!!! warning
+    Until next class you need to have signed up for a MongoDB Atlas account.
+You can find the link in the `Link` section.**

 ## ExpressMiddleware (from the express docs)

 Express is in its self a routing and middleware web framework that has minimal functionality of its own: